 How to apply

 To apply for this award, you must submit an online application.
-The closing date for submitting the online application form for the 2021/22 fund was 17 June 2022.
+The closing date for submitting the online application form is 23 June 2023.

 Applications are assessed after the start of the academic year.
 If you are eligible for an award, the award wil appear in the Financial Aid section of your MyNottingham portal within 4 weeks of application.
 If we need to contact you about your application, we will send an email to your university email address.